swcarpentry-wuerzburg/2022-04-25-wuerzburg/index.md

 <p id="who-can-attend">
     <strong>Who can attend?:</strong>
  This workshop is primarily intended for PhD students and PostDocs at the university of Würzburg.
-  Please sign up using the <a href="https://www.graduateschools.uni-wuerzburg.de/life-sciences/doctoral-researchers/training/transferable-skills/transferable-skills-registration/">Transferrable Skills page of the GSLS</a>.
+  Please sign up using the <a href="https://gsls.cloud.opencampus.net/node/43058">Transferrable Skills page of the GSLS</a>.
+ You need to create an account there, but it is also open for external persons.
     It is still open to anyone who wants to attend if seats are available (just contact one of the instructors).
-This workshop is open to ....
 </p>